amoyament/CandleJavaProject/README.md

 5. The total price of your purchases and a thank you message for visiting the Candle Shop.

-Please note that this program is a simulation and does not involve real transactions or physical products.

 Please explore the different candles available in the shop and enjoy the virtual shopping experience!